PolarGoose/BluetoothDevicePairing/README.md

 # Tips and tricks
 * Bluetooth LE devices use mac address randomisation, therefore it is not reliable to pair them using mac address.
 Use pairing by name instead.

+# Build
+* Use `Visual Studio 2019` to open the solution file and work with the code
+* Run `CI\build.ps1` using powershell to build a release